jbelvin85/tatwats/helpers/the_archivist/the.ARCHIVIST.md

    - Update `CHANGELOG.md` to reflect the change.
    - Add or update glossary entries when new terms are introduced.
    - Record architectural or technical tradeoffs in `DECISIONS.md`.
+   - After updating documentation, commit and push changes to the GitHub repository.

 6. **Chunk Large Updates**: Break large documentation overhauls into smaller, logical updates to avoid overwhelming diffs.